amineelamrani/Amine-Blog-MERN/readme.md

 ### Prerequisites

 - Node.js (v16 or higher)
-- MongoDB (local or cloud-based)
+- MongoDB
 - A Cloudinary account (for file uploads)
-- A Firebase account (for deployment)
+- A Firebase account (for OAuth)

 ### Installation